MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 > If you want to experiment with clamp values, a handy way is to use the Scene Editor to quickly visualize different values and then apply them in code.
 Click on *hero* and have a play with the *Z-Rotation* value, just remember to set it back to `0` when you're finished playing.
 >

-Now run your game again...
+Now run your game again.
 The behavior should hopefully be similar to this:

 ![Bunny rotating](../Tutorial-Images/simulator_bunnyRotation.gif)